Tampa Medical Malpractice Lawyer

 What Is the Statute of Limitations for a Medical Malpractice Lawsuit?

-In Florida, the statute of limitations can vary from two to four years for medical malpractice claims.
-The law says that you must file a medical malpractice lawsuit within two years after you discovered the alleged medical error and allows four years from the date of the alleged medical malpractice, regardless of when you actually discovered the harm.
+In Florida, the statute of limitations is two years for medical malpractice claims.
+The law says that you must file a medical malpractice lawsuit within two years after you discovered the alleged medical error and allows two years from the date of the alleged medical malpractice, regardless of when you actually discovered the harm.
 Additionally, the two-year deadline can be extended under certain circumstances.
 We recommend initiating your claim as soon after the incident as possible in order to have your best shot at collecting evidence and proving your claim.